 We are adding autosomal DNA (atDNA) to the project, in order to begin to separate the descendants of the early lines into "cousin groups."
 The tools for working with the autosomal are increasing rapidly.

-On the "paper trail side" at the present time, the Clay Family Society has members from twenty-four male Clay and four female lines (women who have a “Clay” name, passed down to the children, when the father is known, or not known).
+On the "paper trail side" at the present time, the Clay Family Society has members from twenty-four male Clay and four female lines (women who have a “Clay” name, passed down to the children, whether the father is known, or not).
 A goal is to increase the participation of Society members in the testing process, regardless of present surname, and conversely, to invite the members of the project who are not members of the Society to join, where we are daily increasing the paper trails.

 Autosomal (FamilyFinder) DNA works differently, and has no child-parent-parent-parent pattern, but rather pieces of DNA from both mother and father are "re-combined" to make a unique combination of genes for each person.
 However, it is possible to see common gene patterns with siblings, cousins, aunts, uncles, back a few generations and perhaps connect some of the lines.